World-class medical education at one of the top Caribbean medical schools - UMHS School of Medicine

-*Because of the COVID 19 pandemic, there is an option that our institutions MCAT policies may change, so please check back frequently.* Currently, our school's policy requires all United States citizens and other permanent residents to submit their MCAT scores as part of their application into our Caribbean medical school.
+Currently, our school's policy requires all United States citizens and other permanent residents to submit their MCAT scores as part of their application into our Caribbean medical school.
 There is no minimum MCAT score requirement for applying to our medical school.

 While the MCAT is not required for non-U.S. citizens, it is still highly recommended for all applicants to Caribbean schools from every country.